TasmoAdmin/TasmoAdmin/README.md

 Some environment variables are configured to allow easier customisation of the application

-- `TASMO_DATADIR` - Path where to store data.
-If not provided defaults to `./tasmoadmin/data`
+- `TASMO_DATADIR` - Data directory, including a trailing slash.
+Defaults to `./tasmoadmin/data/`
 - `TASMO_BASEURL` - Customise the base URL for the application
+- `TASMO_TMPDIR` - Directory for sessions and temporary cache files, including a trailing slash.
+Defaults to `./tasmoadmin/tmp/`
+- `TASMO_DEBUG` - Set to `true` to display PHP errors.
+Disabled by default.
 - `NO_AUTH` - Set to `true` to bypass the built-in login when authentication is handled externally
 - `TASMO_DEVICE_PASSWORD_KEY` - Base64-encoded 32-byte secret for device password encryption at rest
 - `TASMO_ALLOW_CROSS_SITE_IFRAME` - Set to `true` to embed TasmoAdmin in another HTTPS site, such as Home Assistant or Organizr; HTTP requests remain restricted